TIG Welding Aluminum for Beginners | MillerWelds

 TIG welding aluminum doesn’t need to be intimidating.
 With a little practice — and some basic best practices to help beginning welders — you can produce the results you want.

-Follow our four steps below to practice and advance your TIG welding skills with aluminum.
+Follow our four steps below to practice and advance your aluminum welding with TIG processes.

 Beginning TIG welders often unintentionally produce a lot of scrap because they don’t practice basic hand placement and control before striking an arc on the base material.
 Aluminum acts like a big heat sink and rapidly transfers heat away from the weld area, which makes puddle control crucial to success.